 Best record stores in Chicago

 The funny thing about Dusty Groove is just how pleasantly bright and clean it is.
-It's like an interior design store or artisanal coffee shop.
-The "dusty grooves" of course refer to the obscure and wondrous global rhythms found in the smartly curated bins, sorted into Tropicalia, Afrobeat, reggae, vintage soul, French pop, blues, jazz, etc. It's the kind of place you'd have to hit if you were soundtracking a Tarantino film.
+It looks like an interior design store or artisanal coffee shop.
+Of course, the "dusty grooves" refer to the obscure and wondrous global rhythms found in the smartly curated bins, sorted into Tropicalia, Afrobeat, reggae, vintage soul, French pop, blues, jazz, etc. It's the kind of place you'd have to hit if you were soundtracking a Quentin Tarantino film.

-In spite of its name, you won’t find saw blades or power drills at this Logan Square shop, though you might be able to pick up records from Tool or Nine Inch Nails.
+Despite its name, you won’t find saw blades or power drills at this Logan Square shop, though you might be able to pick up records from Tool or Nine Inch Nails.
 Retaining the name of its former location (which now houses the Logan Arcade), Logan Hardware stocks new and used records in addition to refurbished turntables and stereo receivers.
-Make a purchase and your receipt will include a code that unlocks a nondescript door at the back of the store, giving you access to a room filled with vintage pinball machines and arcade cabinets, all set to free play.
+Every purchase gives you access to a secret back room filled with pinball machines and arcade cabinets, all set to free play.

 Nineties nostalgists, this is your classic indie record shop, the place to hit when you Shazam a nifty new band on NPR, an Apple ad or college radio (still a thing, promise!) and want to own the physical product.
 Apart from the usual records and CDs, Laurie's sells pop-culture items such as Johnny Cash action figures, Alf stuffed animals and even a little Social Distortion skeleton guy.

-On a crowded, zig-zaggy stretch of Clark, a seven-inch record with a piece of paper taped across it hangs in a shop's front window.
+On a crowded, zig-zaggy stretch of Clark Street, a seven-inch record with a piece of paper taped across it hangs in a shop's front window.
 It makes owner Dave Crain's position quite clear.
 It reads: "NO CD'S NEVER HAD 'EM!!!
 NEVER WILL!!!"
-Lest you think this is some modern vinyl revival, keep in mind that Dave has been selling wax here for years and years.
-It's a charming, friendly shop run by an omnivorous music addict.
-New releases from Tame Impala, EDM 12-inches, used jazz, Lady Gaga, rare garage and so much more sit in stacks from floor to ceiling.
+Lest you think this is some modern vinyl revival, keep in mind that Crain has been selling wax here for years and years, ranging from new releases to used jazz, rare garage and so much more.

 Stepping into Bric-A-Brac's brightly colored storefront is like entering the bedroom of every ’80s kid’s dreams.
-The yellow walls are covered with shelves of toys, ranging from Teenage Mutant Ninja Turtle action figures to vintage Transformers.
-It’s one of the only stores in town where you can pick up a Combat Rock cassette, a VHS copy of Blade Runner and some E.T. earrings in one fell swoop.
+Teenage Mutant Ninja Turtle action figures line the walls, with a VHS copy of Blade Runner nearby.
 All of this supplements a highly curated selection of punk and garage rock records, including a healthy number of releases from local bands.
-Stop in to bask in the overwhelming sense of nostalgia and don’t forget to say hi to Dandelo, the store’s resident corgi.
+Stop by to bask in the overwhelming sense of nostalgia and don’t forget to say hi to Dandelo, the store’s resident corgi.

 This small vinyl shop has long been a hub for professional and amateur electronic experts.
 It's like stepping into the bottomless record bag of a cool Berlin DJ.
-Gramaphone stocks loads of bleeding-edge 12-inches from microlabels across the pond, stocking disco, bass, dubstep, microhouse, techno, trance… and whatever else producers are dreaming up in Ableton.
+Gramaphone stocks loads of bleeding-edge 12-inches from microlabels across the pond, repping disco, bass, dubstep, house, techno, trance… and whatever else producers are dreaming up in Ableton.
 If owner Michael Serafini is behind the counter, you may even get a preview of his weekly set at Smart Bar's Queen party.

 Opened in 2010, Bucket O’ Blood Books and Records hawks low-priced books in the varieties of horror, science fiction, fantasy, literary fiction, popular science, creative nonfiction and biographies, as well as rock, punk and metal vinyl alongside used science fiction and horror DVDs.
 Its new location is just down the street from Kuma's Corner, which means you can finally eat a Slayer burger and then go buy a copy of Reign in Blood.